MSCantrell/RedRumRunner/prompt_plan.md

    - Environmental features (reefs, islands)
    - Wind representation

 Integrate with our state management to transition between strategic and tactical modes.
 The initial combat setup should reflect the world state at the time of encounter.
+Render the combat grid using tcod with appropriate colors and symbols for different elements.
 ```

-#### Prompt 17: Ship Combat Movement and Actions
+### Prompt 17: Ship Combat Movement and Actions

 ```
 Build upon our combat system with movement and actions: